-Instead of one major corporation handling Everything Electric, now you have to know whom to call and when:
+Instead of one major corporation handling “Everything Electric”, now you have to know whom to call and when:

-- For power outages that are affecting the neighborhood, you call the utility/distributor – Reliant, Tara, Spark Energy are examples.
+Oncor Electric Service, Centerpoint Energy, AEP, and Texas New Mexico Power.
 Unlike the resale end of things, you have no say in who’s handling the distribution – those areas are fixed, as you can see in this map put out by the Public Utility Commission.

-- For a power outage that affects your home only, you call an electrician.
+For a power outage that affects your home only, you call an electrician.

 Fixed-rate plans – exactly what it sounds like: for the duration of your contract, you pay the same rate.
 If rates go higher than yours, you save money.
 If rates drop lower, you don’t.

-- Variable rate – a variable rate plan changes from month to month based on the cost of generating electricity.
+- Variable-rate – a variable rate plan changes from month to month based on the cost of generating electricity.
 You won’t know what you’re paying until the end of the month.
 This can lead to a nasty surprise or a pleasant one.
 You won’t know until you open the envelope.
 The formula used to calculate the rate is crazy-complicated but it will be posted somewhere on your REP’s website or in the documentation.